 Foldable monocrystalline panels that come with a carry bag would be an excellent pick here.

 If you have a solar generator for home backup, we’d recommend opting for a monocrystalline panel.
 It offers more flexibility, giving you a faster charging time with less space if the grid is down.
 They’re also more portable which makes your life a little easier when setting them up in your garden.

-If you’re using a more permanent setup on your roof, then portability is likely not as important to you, for that reason you might consider polycrystalline to save on costs.
+If you’re using a more permanent setup on your roof, then portability is likely not as important to you.
+For that reason, you might consider polycrystalline to save on costs.
 However, you would be sacrificing efficiency, meaning you’re getting less power from the same amount of space used.
 You’d also be sacrificing the clean, less intrusive appearance of monocrystalline.
-Small spaces might still favor monocrystalline rigid solar panels here, and looks might swing the balance.
-You can weigh up cost vs. efficiency and appearance to decide which type of panel you opt for.
+Small spaces might still favour monocrystalline rigid solar panels here, and looks might swing the balance.
+You can weigh up cost vs efficiency and appearance to decide which type of panel you opt for.

 |Best solar panel for camping||Best solar panel for home backup||Best solar panel for rooftops|

 When comparing monocrystalline vs polycrystalline solar panels, monocrystalline panels are superior in portability and efficiency, with polycrystalline panels winning out on cost.
 One is cheap, reliable, and does the job.
 The other delivers just what you want and more for a little extra cost.